antben123/antben123.github.io/README.md

-# Fricked Up Reposititory
+# Ants Bennett website

-This repository is hacked LMAOOOOOOO
+This is the Ants Bennett website.